 There’s a wide range of hotels here, including some of the big international brands.
 This offers a lot of choice, both in terms of price and quality.

-Stay in Nowy Świat If you want to stay super close to the city centre; you would prefer a neighbourhood with a small town aesthetic; you are hoping to stay in a room with views over the Vistula river.
+Stay in Nowy Świat If you want to stay super close to the city centre; you are a first-timer; you are hoping to stay in a room with views over the Vistula river.

-Best places to stay in Krakow in Nowy Świat:
+Best places to stay in Krakow in Nowy Świat for first-time tourists:

 - luxury ($$$): Sheraton Grand Krakow